narwhalsilent/tp/docs/DeveloperGuide.md

    standards.
 10. Loan deadlines should not be more than 100 years from the date of loan creation.

-### Glossary

-Order is roughly according to the order in which they first appear in the guide.

-* **Architecture Diagram**: A diagram that shows how the different components interact with each other at a high level.
-* **Sequence Diagram**: A diagram that shows how the different components interact with each other when a particular command is executed.
-* **API**: Application Programming Interface, a set of rules that allows different software applications to communicate with each other to form an entire system.
-* **UI**: User Interface
-* **OOP**: Object-Oriented Programming, a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields, and code in the form of procedures.
-  The objects interact with each other.
-* **Class**: Classes are used to create and define objects.
-A feature of OOP.
-* **JSON**: JavaScript Object Notation, a lightweight data-interchange format.
-Files of this format are used to store loan data on the hard disk.
-* **Data archiving**: The process of moving data that is no longer actively used to a separate storage
-* **CLI**: Command Line Interface
-* **GUI**: Graphical User Interface
-* **User stories**: A user story is an informal, general explanation of a software feature written from the perspective of the end user.
-* **Cash**: Money in the form of coins or notes, as opposed to cheques or credit. *All loans in this project are in cash, rather than items*.
-For consistency, we will avoid using the term "money" in this guide.
-* **Currency**: Money of a certain country(e.g. USD, SGD, EUR for United States Dollars, SinGapore Dollars, and EURos respectively).
-* **Use cases**: A specific situation in which a product or service could potentially be used.
-* **Actor**: A person or thing that performs an action.
-* **MSS**: Main Success Scenario, the most common path through a use case.
-* **Extensions**: The alternative paths through a use case.
-* **Non-Functional Requirements**: A requirement that specifies criteria that can be used to judge the operation of a system, rather than specific behaviours.
-* **Mainstream OS**: Windows, Linux, Unix, or MacOS

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**